Gourab-Ghosh/timecat-rs/README.md

 Timecat is a UCI-compatible chess engine designed in Rust that combines powerful algorithms and advanced evaluation techniques to deliver top-notch chess analysis and game play.
 Using alpha-beta pruning with the negamax algorithm and the NNUE evaluation method, Timecat achieves enhanced depth and accuracy in game analysis.

 ## ⚠️ Beta Version Notice
 This chess engine is currently in **beta** and actively under development.
 Please be aware that **breaking changes** may occur as new features are added and improvements are made.
-Your feedback and contributions are greatly appreciated as we continue to refine and enhance the engine.
+Your feedback and contributions are greatly appreciated as I continue to refine and enhance the engine.

 ## Timecat as a Library
 Timecat was originally conceived as a personal project.
 However, with the onset of a new chess-related project, I realized the benefits of publishing Timecat as a library to avoid excessive code duplication.
 Initially designed for personal use, Timecat will now be refined and updated to enhance its functionality and usability as a library, making it more accessible and beneficial for other users.
 Also the documentation will be further improved.